div-debug/traveloop/README.md

 - Postman for API testing
 - Browser testing for frontend responsiveness

-# 📄 License

-This project is licensed under the MIT License.

-#  Support

-If you found this project useful, please give it a ⭐ on GitHub.

 - Project Name: Traveloop
 - Technology Stack: HTML, CSS, JavaScript, Django, REST API, SQLite